SamGenty/PersonalSite_testing/README.md

 Practicing Angular.js
 ==============================
-I'm using th MVC (Model view controller) framework to test angular.js
+I'm using this MVC (Model view controller) framework to learn angular.js

 #MVC
 A starter template for an AngularJS Web Application with a MVC folder structure.